ipetrovbg/WP-FRAME/README.md

 $app->run();

-Then in core folder can create now class with namespace IP_WP_FRAME_CORE
+Then in core folder can create new class with namespace IP_WP_FRAME_CORE

 #ex:
-if you want to load style just write: give it the path to you style, give it the name and give it version new \IP_WP_FRAME_CORE\IP_WP_LOAD_STYLE( '/css/default.css', 'default', '1.0' );
+if you want to load style just write: just give path to your styleр give the name and give version of your style

+new \IP_WP_FRAME_CORE\IP_WP_LOAD_STYLE( '/css/default.css', 'default', '1.0' );

 done